-The applicant team will be provided with a time-limited opportunity to respond to peer and public review comments.
-Neither peer nor public review comments will include any reference to the reviewer's identity.
-Public review ratings will be shared.
+Applicant teams of shortlisted applications will be provided with a time-limited opportunity to respond to Peer and Public Review comments.
+Neither Peer nor Public Review comments will include any reference to the reviewer's identity.
+Public Review ratings will be shared.